• Skip to primary navigation

 For a great recipe to make your own chalk paint and save money, my friend Kim at Salvaged Inspirations has got you covered!
 By making your own chalk paint, you can still get the benefits without the cost.
 Check out her post here: Homemade Chalky Paint Recipe with Video Tutorial

-People have been using latex paint on furniture for years.
+People have been using latex paint on furniture for years and it has come a long way.
 When I use the term latex paint, I am referring to water-based paints.

-In the past, alkyd or oil-based paints always worked best on furniture and cabinets in terms of durability and smoothness, but oil based paints can often yellow over time and have strong paint fumes.
+In the past, alkyd or oil-based paints always worked best on furniture and cabinets in terms of durability and a smooth finish, but oil-based paints can often yellow over time and have strong paint fumes.
 In other words, oil based paints are highly toxic!
 Oh, and they are very flammable.

-Basically, it has the positives of oil-based paints (hardness, smoothness and coverage) and the positives of water-based paints (less VOC’s, faster dry time, easy clean-up).
+Basically, it has the positives of oil-based paints (hardness, smoothness and coverage) and the positives of water-based paints (less volatile organic compounds (VOC’s), faster dry time, easy clean-up).
 It basically mimics the gorgeous finish of oil-based paint but doesn’t have the fumes.

 The fact that its water-based means easy clean up with soap and water.
 It dries extremely hard to the touch in only 24 hours or less.
-Also, since the surface is so durable it is easy to wipe down, resists scratching and chemicals.
+Also, since the surface is so durable it is easy to wipe down, resists scratching and chemicals while still giving you a consistent matte appearance.

-Adhesion and Prep Work for Sherwin Williams ProClassic
+Adhesion and Prep Work for BEnjamin Moore Advance

 As with all surfaces, it requires sanding to scuff up the surface to accept paint.
 You do need to use a primer with this product to ensure it sticks to the surface of your furniture.
 For a primer, I like to use this option: Zinsser Water-Based Primer

-The price for one quart of Sherwin Williams ProClassic is $20.36 and a quart of Zinsser Bullseye is $9.56.
+When comparing chalk paint, the price for one quart of Benjamin Moore Advance is $20.36 and a quart of Zinsser Bullseye is $9.56.

 This paint levels out to hide brush marks and small surface irregularies, ensuring a smooth surface that acyrlic latex paints cannot match.
 You can basically get a sprayed-on finish with a brush or roller.
 I didn’t believe it until I saw the finish for myself!
 It also will not yellow over time as it is water-based.

-Ease of Use and Dry Time of Sherwin Williams ProClassic
+Ease of Use and Dry Time of BEnjamin Moore Advance

 Traditional acrylic latex paints (like you use on walls) can be repainted in 2 hours but don’t reach full hardness until after a 30-day cure time.
 The long cure times leaves them susceptible to damage in that 30 days.

-Performance paints like Sherwin Williams ProClassic have a different chemistry.
-Some take 24 hours to recoat but during that time, they reach maximum hardness with no long cure time!
-Fortunately, ProClassic only takes 4 hours before you can recoat!
-Also, it has a cure time of only 7 days.
+Performance paints like Benjamin Moore Advance have a different chemistry.
+Some take 24 hours to recoat but during that time, they reach maximum hardness with no long cure time.

 For a piece of furniture that takes two coats of paint, it will take 1 hour for the primer to dry and 4 hours of recoat time and 7 hours of final dry time.
-A piece painted with ProClassic will only take 12 hours of dry time.
+A piece painted with Advance will take 18 hours of dry time.

-Want To See More Furniture Makeovers with Sherwin Williams ProClassic?
+Want To See More Furniture Makeovers with Traditional Latex Paint?

 To see my best furniture reveals click here: 15 Stunning Painted Furniture (Before and After Reveals)